-- Chapter 3: The Difference Between Assembled and Molded Cable
+- Chapter 3: The Difference Between Assembled VS Molded Cable Assembly

-- Chapter 4: How to Choose the Right Connector–Assembled or Molded Cable?
+- Chapter 4: How to Choose the Right Connector–Assembled VS Molded Cable Assembly?

-- Chapter 5: Who Can Make Them–Assembled and Molded Cable
+- Chapter 5: Who Can Make Them–Assembled VS Molded Cable Assembly

-- Chapter 6: More About the Assembled or Molded Cable Assembly
+- Chapter 6: More About the Assembled VS Molded Cable Assembly

-Three essential factors when opting for an assembled cable are the labor, its cost, and future repairs.
+When opting for an assembled cable, three essential factors are the labor, its cost, and future repairs.

 Assembling cables on the field demands experienced and knowledgeable technicians.
 To avoid installation failure, ensure the in-house or outsourced personnel test the cables at every step.